NewcastleRSE-Training/HPC_Training_Example_Jobs/c/README.md

    * [cleanup.sh](cleanup.sh) - Bash script to remove old object files.
    * [compile.sh](compile.sh) - Build the C code; the example is trivial enough to not need a makefile.

+## Teaching Points

+   * Shared, common core logic
+   * Conventional, slow, iterative looping over an entire array of data
+   * Being able to break data down into chunks which are relatively independent of each other, and being processed in parallel
+   * Simple communication between processes to return independent result set to a master process for final calculation

 ## Example Performance figures

 ### Single Sequential Implementation